bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-app-usb.md

                 ```
                 $ mv ~/.config/nautilus ~/.config/nautilus-bak
                 ```
-            2. Log out of Ubuntu: Click the power icon in the top right of the screen and select "logout" from the drop-down menu.
+            1. Log out of Ubuntu: Click the power icon in the top right of the screen and select "logout" from the drop-down menu.
-            3. Login again with user "ubuntu" and leave the password blank.
+            1. Login again with user "ubuntu" and leave the password blank.

-5. Open the Glacier protocol document so that it is available for copy-pasting terminal commands.
+1. Open the Glacier Protocol document so that it is available for copy-pasting terminal commands.
-6. Install the remaining application software on the Q1 APP USB.
+1. Install the remaining application software on the <span class="qapp">Q1 APP</span> USB.
     1. Configure our system to enable access to the software we need in Ubuntu's "package repository".
         1. ```
         $ sudo apt-add-repository universe
         ```
-        2. ```
+        1. ```
         $ sudo apt-get update
         ```
-    2. Create a folder for the application files that will be moved to the
+    1. Create a folder for the application files that will be moved to the
     USB:
         ```
         $ mkdir ~/apps
         ```
-    3. Download and perform integrity verification of software available from Ubuntu's package repository:
+    1. Download and perform integrity verification of software available from Ubuntu's package repository:
         * **qrencode**: Used for creating QR codes to move data off quarantined computers
         * **zbar-tools**: Used for reading QR codes to import data into quarantined